Code-Institute-Submissions/sneakerfans-ms3/README.md

 ### Navbar
 The nav bar is fixed to enhance user experience.
-All navigation links change color on clicking. the nav bar is made responsive using materialize.css sidenav-trigger class with javascript initialization.
+All navigation links change color on clicking.
+The nav bar is made responsive using materialize.css sidenav-trigger class with javascript initialization.

 ### Home
-The home page is laid out with an eye catching hero image and call to action button to encourage users to sign up to website.
+The home page is laid out with an eye catching hero image and call to action button to encourage users to sign up to the website.
 I have used the mongodb aggregate method to display 6 random images from the database in materialize image cards.
 The image cards content is injected using the jinja templating language.
 At the bottom of the home page another internal link guides the user to the sign up form.

 ### Browse Collection
 The browse collection page allows users to view the full sneaker collection whether they are logged in or not.
 There is the addition of a search bar which allows users to search all documents in the sneakers collection.
 Allowing non registered users to access this feature will encourage more sign ups to the website as users will be eager to share their sneaker collections and favourites upon seeing what other users have added.